 B. C., Fewster, R. M., Turek, D., Stewart, F. E. C.,

-and Borchers, D. L. (in press) A flexible framework for
+and Borchers, D. L. (2024) A flexible framework for

 spatial capture-recapture with unknown